YunyangXu/HQSGRD/README.md

 3. When Save_Image == 1, the visual result of the superpixel is saved.
 When Save_Label_file == 1, save the split mark file of the super pixel.

 # How to use your own data
-1. The RCF method is used to obtain the edge detection results of the input image and perform non-maximum suppression.[RCF_code](https://github.com/yun-liu/RCF)
+1. The RCF method is used to obtain the edge detection results of the input image and perform non-maximum suppression.
+[RCF_code](https://github.com/yun-liu/RCF)
 2. Put the result of non-maximum suppression and the original image into Input_Folder.
 3. Run the algorithm.